 The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds in currencies consistent with the currencies of the post-employment benefit obligation When the fair values of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is when the fail waters of inflanded assets and inflanded inflanded inflanded in the balance sheet calling to the based on good prices in active inflanded, then have a measured using valuation techniques including the DCF model.
+In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds in currencies consistent with the currencies of the post-employment benefit obligation.
+Fair value measurement of financial instruments When the fair values of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques including the DCF model.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, degree of judgement is required in establishing fair values.
 Judgements include considerations of inputs such as liquidity risk, credit risk and volatility.
-Changes in assumption about these factors could affect the reported fair value of financial instruments.
+Changes in assumption